Jumio/mobile-flutter/README.md

 Make sure your `podfile` is up to date and that new pod versions are installed properly so your `Localizable` files include new strings.
 For more information, please refer to our [Changelog](https://github.com/Jumio/mobile-sdk-ios/blob/master/docs/changelog) and [Transition Guide](https://github.com/Jumio/mobile-sdk-ios/blob/master/docs/transition-guide_id-verification-fastfill.md#3.8.0).

+### Empty Country List for Android Release Build
+If country list is empty for the Android release build, please make sure your app has the proper internet permissions.
+Without a working network connection, countries won't load in and the list will stay empty.

+If necessary, please add `android.permission.INTERNET` permission to your `AndroidManifest.xml` file.

+The standard Flutter template will not include this tag automatically, but still allows Internet access during development to enable communication between Flutter tools and a running app.
+For more information, please refer to the [official Flutter documentation.](https://flutter.dev/docs/deployment/android#reviewing-the-app-manifest)

 # Support